 - Rosettes / flowers.
 You can also buy all kinds of fancy pre-made flowers and rosettes at your local craft store (check near the scrapbooking / paper crafting supplies).
-If you want to make your own red burlap rosettes, check out this tutorial HERE.

 - Not pictured above (because it was an afterthought … and totally optional), a slate/chalkboard plaque (again … JoAnn/Michaels/Your local craft store …).

 - Stick pins (you know, the kind designed for sewing).

 Now … if you bought pre-made flowers, you don’t even need GLUE for making this wreath.
 And it all comes together in about 5 minutes (seriously … I’m not exaggerating).